oshirohugo/face-recognition/README.md

 ## Before using the scripts

-You should have python 2 installed in your system and some python libraries: opencv-python 2.9.x and numpy.
+You should have python 2 installed in your system and some python libraries: opencv-python 2.x and numpy.
-If you don't have this environment you can use docker as explained on [Build and running inside docker](#build-and-running-inside-docker)
+If you don't have this environment you can use docker as explained on [Build and running inside docker](#build-and-running-inside-docker) to run the scripts.
+Or a dev image as explained [here](https://github.com/oshirohugo/opencv-python-dev-dockerfile)

 ## Using the scripts